openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 About the Audit Track
 *********************

 Most courses offer an audit track.
-The audit track is free of charge, and does not include a certificate when you complete your course.
-The audit track gives you access to all course materials, including assignments and exams.
+The audit track does not offer a certificate when you pass the course.
+You can still access course content and discussions in this track, but some content might be different from verified track content.
+For example, there might be a final exam only for verified track learners.

 When you first enroll in a course, you are automatically enrolled in the audit track.
 For information about enrolling in the audit track for a course, see